stephridnell/vue-node-fullstack-boilerplate/README.md

+deprecated - all packages super out of date now.

 # Vue.js Frontend + Node.js API Fullstack Boilerplate

 Front end was templated using vue-cli 2 using the webpack template and is using webpack version 3.4.1.